PaulGuillen/PaulGuillen/README.md

 # Hi there, I'm Paul 👋

-I'm a full stack developer with a focus on native Android development using Android Studio.
+I'm a full stack developer with a focus on native Android development.
 Currently, I'm working at **Indra Company** as a Senior App Developer.
 I have a passion for building scalable and efficient solutions that enhance user experiences.

 ## Some things about me!!